jon-brandy/HolmesGeo/README.md

 ## [📃] Features

-- Extract IP addresses from Apache log files
+- Extract IP addresses from Apache log files.
-- Extract IP addresses from CSV files
+- Extract IP addresses from CSV files.
-- Read IP addresses from stdin or text files
+- Read IP addresses from stdin or text files.
-- Get geographic and network information for IP addresses
+- Get geographic and network information for IP addresses.
-- Generate reports in CSV and Excel formats
+- Generate reports in CSV and Excel formats.

 ## [⚙️] Installation